-Toned coins are the result of a chemical process that reacts with the surface metal of a coin.
-Although any coin can tone, silver and copper coins are most susceptible to the toning process.
-United States Gold coins, on the other hand, are the least susceptible.
-However, these gold coins can still take on subtle shades of toning as they get older.
-This toning process is due to the fact that United States gold coins are composed of 10% copper.
+Toned coins result from a chemical process that reacts with the surface metal of a coin.
+Although any coin can tone, silver and copper coins are most susceptible to toning.
+United States Gold coins, on the other hand, are the least vulnerable.
+However, these gold coins can still take on subtle toning shades as they get older.
+This toning process is because United States gold coins are composed of 10% copper.
 It is the small amount of copper that can oxidize and result in the toning of the coin.

 Toning occurs naturally over time.
-It is mostly the result of oxygen and/or sulfur reacting with the coin's metal.
-The toning process can be accelerated by heat, moisture and a variety of chemicals in the environment.
+It is primarily the result of oxygen and/or sulfur reacting with the coin's metal.
+However, the toning process can be accelerated by heat, moisture, and various chemicals in the environment.
 Some of the most harmful chemicals to coins can be found in cheap coin holders and coin folders.

 Silver coins tend to tone in the most vivid colors.
-Colors can range in a variety of hues from brilliant blue to deep magenta, from vivid red to deep orange and a variety of shades of olive, green and gold.
+Colors can range in various hues from brilliant blue to deep magenta, from vivid red to deep orange, and a variety of shades of olive, green, and gold.
 Additionally, toning can also turn ugly and occur in shades of black and brown.
-In the most severe cases, the toning can turn into corrosion and cause permanent damage to the surface of the coin.
+In the most severe cases, the toning can turn into corrosion and cause permanent damage to the coin's surface.
 In the worst cases, corrosion can render the surface of the coin porous such that it looks like it was sandblasted.

 Natural vs. Artificial